autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 To build this plug-in, the `MATERIALX_BUILD_CONTRIB` build flag must be enabled and the respective `MAYA_DEBUG_DIR` and/or `MAYA_RELEASE_DIR` build directory options set.
 The minimum required Maya version is Maya 2019.

 ## Load
-To load the plug-in, set your MAYA_MODULE_PATH to the folder containing the MaterialXNode.mod file.
+To load the plug-in, set your MAYA_MODULE_PATH to the folder containing the MaterialXMaya.mod file.

-Upon startup of Maya, load the MaterialXNode plug-in via the Plug-in Manager.
+Upon startup of Maya, load the MaterialXMaya plug-in via the Plug-in Manager.

 You can now create MaterialX nodes in your scene.